 Joey continues to be passionate about hockey, college football, and golf.
 He is fortunate to be able to travel North America enjoying some of the great college football venues and play some premier golf courses.
 He believes in the importance of balancing work, family and hobbies and would enjoy mentoring any alumni looking to develop their career with similar aspirations.

-With more than 700 students from over 50 countries, the largest boarding programme in Ontario and the third largest in Canada, Ridley College is a truly international, co-educational, day and boarding school of the world that prepares students for the world.
+With more than 700 students from 60 countries, the largest boarding programme in Ontario and the third largest in Canada, Ridley College is a truly international, co-educational, day and boarding school of the world that prepares students for the world.
 It has provided enriching learning and life-shaping experiences focused on the arts, academics, and athletics since 1889.
 Ridley’s Lower School offers JK-Grade 8, its Upper School consists of Grade 9-PG, and Ridley graduates attend some of the top universities and colleges around the world.
-Ridley is the onlyco-ed independent boarding school in Canada and one of only three in North America authorized to offer the International Baccalaureate (IB) continuum programme.
+Ridley is the onlyco-edindependent boarding school in Canada and one of only three in North America authorized to offer the International Baccalaureate (IB) continuum programme.